nops-io/terraform-gcp-nops-integration/README.md

 ## Finding Your Billing Account ID

+The `billing_account_id` is used for billing account-level IAM roles only.
+The format is `XXXXXX-XXXXXX-XXXXXX` (with dashes).

+## Finding Your Billing Export Project ID

-The `billing_account_id` is used for billing account-level IAM roles, API enablement, and project-level IAM roles.
-All required APIs will be enabled using this ID.
+The `billing_export_project_id` is the GCP Project ID where your billing exports are configured.
+This is used for API enablement and project-level IAM roles.
+All required APIs will be enabled in this project.

 ### How to Find Your Billing Account ID